-(4) The flowchart in (6) provides the tax dispute resolution procedure.
-A final agency decision must be issued within 180 days from the date the notice of referral to the ODR is received as provided for in 15-1-211, MCA, unless extended by mutual consent of the parties.

-(6) The following flowchart shows how the tax dispute resolution procedure will flow from the initial notice to the final agency decision process:
+- (4) The flowchart in (6) provides the tax dispute resolution procedure.
+A final agency decision must be issued within 180 days from the date the notice of referral to the ODR is received as provided for in 15-1-211, MCA, unless extended by mutual consent of the parties. - (5) remains the same. - (6) The following flowchart shows how the tax dispute resolution procedure will flow from the initial notice to the final agency decision process: